neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/README.md

 - [ ] Remind them of the ground rules (Meet again 30min before lunchbreak in the classroom / They can ask the coaches for help at any time / Always help each other / Take a break when you need it in the next 1.5h/ Keep an eye on Slack)
+- [ ] ❗️ Make sure that the students are not lost in the workflow
+- [ ] ❗️ You should perform one code review per group, so that the students learn how a good review looks like.

 ---